gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 For indexing and parsing:
 Lucene: http://lucene.apache.org/

-Information on specific versions, etc, can be checked in the code itself.
+Information on specific versions, authors, etc., can be checked through the code itself.

 Upcoming work:
 ===============
 Check and upload code for GUI.
-Check and upload Moses model support.
 Create proper documentation (JavaDocs), including explanations on all the server configurations.
 Evaluation.
+Check and upload Moses model support.

 Future work:
 ===============